shrued/c-_playground/OOP.md

   };
 ```

+NOTE:
+- Inheritance: Allows a subclass to override methods defined in its superclass, promoting code reuse and specialization.
+- Interfaces: Define a contract where implementing classes must provide concrete implementations for all methods declared in the interface, promoting loose coupling and polymorphic behavior.

 ## 6. Polymorphism

 - **Definition**: Polymorphism allows objects to be treated as instances of their parent class rather than their actual class.